Patella Femoral Syndrome: Why

 Because patella femoral syndrome is a very complex condition, with many

-you seek medical attention from your certified athletic trainer or
+you seek medical attention from your health care provider.

 Rest will help reduce your pain